rbuivydas/rbuivydas.github.io/README.md

-# Minimal Portfolio HTML Template
+# My Portfolio

-An HTML Template for a minimal portfolio.
-Made with Bootstrap and modernizr.js for great compatibility.
+* All the files for my portfolio are here